 The Office of Sustainability is working closely with City departments and community stakeholders to support positive transformation of the local food system.
 Some of the key programs and initiatives that are led by our office include:

-Through the collaborative, helpful resources have been collected and posted online to help people get started or maintain wildlife habitat gardens, food gardens, outdoor classrooms and trails, domesticated animal programs, pollinator programs, and water collection for irrigation.
+Through the network, helpful resources have been collected and posted online to help people get started or maintain wildlife habitat gardens, food gardens, outdoor classrooms and trails, domesticated animal programs, pollinator programs, and water collection for irrigation.
 The goal is to ensure that school garden programs throughout Austin have sustained staffing and materials to improve student health outcomes, academic outcomes, and school experiences.

 Project funding comes from the Office of Sustainability, Austin Resource Recovery, Watershed Protection, Public Works, and Austin Transportation Departments.